datanav/docs/tutorial-microservice-continuation-support.rst

 ----------
 Write a microservice with :ref:`continuation support <continuation_support_microservices>` that connects to your personal GitHub instance through the `GitHub API <https://docs.github.com/en/rest/reference/repos>`_ and collects metadata for all your repositories.
 Create a Docker image from the microservice and connect that Docker image to your Sesam node inside a :ref:`Microservice System <microservice_system>` and set up an input pipe that collects the repository data from the Microservice system.
 You can make sure that only updates are collected by making a minor change to one of your repositories inside GitHub and see if the pipe registers the change.

-To start of we will provide you with a microservice template written in Python that you may use if you wish:
+To start of we will provide you with the same microservice template as given in :ref:`Custom Data Source - The Microservice System <tutorial_custom_data_source_microservice>`:

 .. raw:: html